selfup/icom-cmd/README.md

 ### Usage

+There will be premade cmds as powershell scripts.

+For example to change to FM you can run the `cmd-switch-to-fm.ps1` file.

-Change the `$serialPort` variable to your USB port in the cmd file: `$serialPort = ''`
+1. Change the `$serialPort` variable to your USB port in the `cmd-` file of your choosing: `$serialPort = ''`

-Double click the premade commands (once you set the port) or use the portable file to make your own!
+2. Double click the premade commands (once you set the port) or use the portable file to make your own!

 ### Portable File for Communicating to Multple Ports/Radios